 We’re happy to announce that we’ve added new POPs in Newark (EWR) — we name our POPs after their nearby airport code — and Chicago (MDW), dramatically increasing our edge cloud capacity in North America.
 These locations feature our new MegaPOP64 design, which leverages native 25Gb/sec connectivity to cache servers and high density 100Gb/sec port capacity for connectivity to upstream IP transit providers and partner networks.
 We also launched a new POP in Johannesburg (JNB) to further reduce latency and increase performance for sites delivered by Fastly throughout southern Africa.
 We’ve continued our work south of the equator by doubling the size of our Melbourne (MEL) POP.
 To learn more, check out VP of Infrastructure Tom Daly’s Altitude SF talk on building the Fastly network.

-This quarter we unveiled our edge cloud platform, which empowers businesses to deliver consistently secure, fast, and personalized digital experiences.
+This quarter we unveiled our edge cloud network, which empowers businesses to deliver consistently secure, fast, and personalized digital experiences.
 We introduced three new services on our platform: the Fastly Image Optimizer, Load Balancer, and Web Application Firewall (WAF).

 Fastly’s Image Optimizer dynamically transforms images at the edge of our network, closer to your end users, improving the customer experience while cutting infrastructure costs.
 You store one high-quality version of each image and the Fastly Image Optimizer automatically detects key details including device, browser, and geolocation to dynamically create image variations on-demand.
 Check out our Image Optimizer press release, datasheet, documentation, and demo site for more information, including how to get started.